alexpreynolds/cull-exemplars/README.md

 In the `wis` target, we use a [dynamic programming](https://en.wikipedia.org/wiki/Interval_scheduling#Weighted) approach to trace a path of high-scoring elements which do not overlap one another within 2kb.

 This locally optimal path contains elements which do not overlap within 2kb.
-If we have more than 250k such elements in this path, we use a priority queue to pull out the top-250k such elements.
+If we have more than 250k such elements in this path, we use a priority queue to pull out the top 250k such elements.

 Intervals filtered via this path are written to standard output.